This site requires JavaScript, please enable it in your browser!

 By Mikeson, with 1 reply.

-Replied to by danpost, about 13 years ago:
+Replied to by danpost, over 13 years ago:

 The reason the explode object does not remove is because you are removing 'this' from the world first.
 Now there is no 'world' referenced.
 Switch the last two lines of code and the explode should remove.
 As far as fraction of objects, the only ways I can think of are (1) if you build the object in parts, or (2) if you change the image to reflect the remo val at given points.